Are you looking for more simplicity in life? Here are 20 of my favourite minimalist living tips that will help you get started.

 DO ONE THING AT AT TIME

-If you want to embrace minimalist living then you must say goodbye to multi-tasking.
+If you want to find more simplicity in life then you must say goodbye to multi-tasking.

-Doing one thing at a time is the simplest way to create ease in your life and the best part is, you can get started today.
+Doing one thing at a time is the simplest way to create balance in life and the best part is, you can get started today.
 It does require practice but keep going and it will get easier with time.